-- 3) Pull back on the plunger handle to obtain a vacuum for removal of the fuel from the fuel tank (bladder for MY17 aircraft).
+- 3) Pull back on the plunger handle to obtain a vacuum for removal of the fuel from the fuel tank.
 Examine the contents of the Fuel Sumping Tool (syringe) for water or contaminants.
-If necessary, disconnect the Fuel Sumping Tool from the aircraft and discharge water or contaminants into a suitable container before re-attaching the tool to the adapter on the aircraft. - 4) Repeat Step 3 to sump all water and contaminants until none remain inside the fuel tank (bladder for MY17 aircraft).

-- 5) Remove the tube and syringe.

-- Empty the syringe and clean for the next use.
+If necessary, disconnect the Fuel Sumping Tool from the aircraft and discharge water or contaminants into a suitable container before re-attaching the tool to the adapter on the aircraft. - Repeat Step 3 to sump all water and contaminants until none remain inside the fuel tank. - 5) Remove the tube and syringe. - 6) Empty the syringe and clean for the next use.

-- Install the fuel filler cap.
+7) Install the fuel filler cap.